Aquses/IoT-humidity-temperature-project/README.md

 I decided to use HTTP over MQTT for several reasons.
 First, HTTP is straightforward to implement and is widely supported, making it easier to integrate with various web-based platforms and services.
 Second, HTTP does not require a persistent connection, which simplifies the overall architecture and reduces complexity.
 Finally, HTTP is well-suited for infrequent data transmissions, such as my two-hour interval, where the overhead of establishing a connection with each transmission is negligible.

 # Presenting the data
-The Thingspeak dashboard is configured with two data fields: one for humidity and one for temperature.
+The ThingSpeak dashboard is configured with two data fields: one for humidity and one for temperature.
 Each field is accompanied by a diagram that displays the respective sensor values every 2 hours.
 The humidity data is presented in percentages, while the temperature data is shown in Celsius.
+The data remains stored on the ThingSpeak platform until I manually remove it, ensuring that historical data is available for review and analysis at any time.

 ![Alt text](images/thingspeak_stats.png)